As water dries up, West Bank village thirsts for a less precarious supply

 Although only one-fifth of the 14,000 demolition orders issued in Area C since 1988 have been carried out, according to OCHA, the uncertainty leaves residents worried for the safety of their homes and their water supply.

+“We call on the international community to support the renewal (of) cooperation and promoting water.”

+The dispute over water on the West Bank is a long-running issue.

-After the 1967 war in which Israel acquired the West Bank, Israel imposed restrictions on well drilling and constructing distribution networks, which has left a quarter of Palestinians without piped water, according to a report by the Palestinian Academic Society for the Study of International Affairs.
+After the 1967 war in which Israel captured the West Bank from Jordan, Israel imposed restrictions on well drilling and constructing distribution networks, which has left a quarter of Palestinians without piped water, according to a report by the Palestinian Academic Society for the Study of International Affairs.

 The U.N.
 Environment Programme said in a report that Israel uses the majority of the water resources available in the West Bank and Gaza Strip.